 12 PM — A lunch of sushi and miso soup

-It's not secret.
-There's nothing more satisfying than a carb heavy and greasy feed when you pull up dusty.
-And while it may provide an initial energy boost, you'll find yourself crashing soon after.
+It’s no secret.
+There’s nothing more satisfying than a carb-heavy and greasy feed when you pull up a little dusty.
+And while it may provide an initial energy boost, you’ll find yourself crashing soon after.
 Consequently, snack packs, Maccas, pizza, and the like should be classified as persona non grata.
-For now anyways.
+For the time being, anyway.

 Instead, help yourself to some sushi and miso soup.
 The omega-3 fatty acids from fish and absorbent properties of the rice will work wonders.

 “Eating high healthy fats in general are great for a hangover.
 While the salt in the miso soup will rehydrate and replenish the body’s sodium levels.”

 Bonus: coconut water with lunch

 Coconut water also helps replenish sodium levels.